 The WPH series controller is supplied with mounting holes on the enclosure.
-It should be wall mounted with the display at eye level, on a vibration-free surface, utilizing all 4 mounting holes for maximum stability.
+It should be wall mounted with the display at eye level, on a vibration-free surface, utilizing all four mounting holes for maximum stability.
 Use M6 (1/4" diameter) fasteners that are appropriate for the substrate material of the wall.
 The enclosure is NEMA 4X rated.
-The maximum operating ambient temperature is 122°F (50°C).
+The maximum operating ambient temperature is 122°F (50°C); this should be considered if installation is in a high temperature location.
 The enclosure requires the following clearances:

-Top: 2"
+Top: 2" (50 mm)

-Left: 8"
+Left: 8" (203 mm)

-Right: 4"
+Right: 4" (102 mm)

-Bottom: 7"
+Bottom: 7" (178 mm)